I3-Laboratory/EasyCanopy/README.md

 # EasyCanopy
 This is an implementation of the submitted paper:
 Zhang, W., Peng, X., Bai, T., Wang, H., Takata, D., Guo, W.,(2024), UAV based single lens stereoscopic photography method for phenotyping architecture traits of orchard trees.
+Remote Sensing.
 This paper introduces a UAV-based single-lens stereoscopic photography method for orchard tree canopy structure measurement.
 This procedure can extract 3D canopy structures from UAV aerial images.

 ## Video demo